Adlam (Unicode block)

 Adlam is a Unicode block containing characters from the Adlam script, an alphabetic script devised during the late 1980s for writing the Fula language in Guinea, Nigeria, Liberia, and other nearby countries.

-History

 In June 2016, Adlam was added to the Unicode Standard with the release of version 9.0.

-In October 2017, Google released a Noto font that supports the block, Noto Sans Adlam, although it did not handle prenasalized consonants properly.
+In October 2017, Google released a Noto font that supports the block, Noto Sans Adlam, although it does not handle prenasalized consonants properly.

 On 3 October 2018, Microsoft released an updated Ebrima font to support Adlam alphabet to Windows Insiders as part of the Windows 10 version 1903 feature update, starting from build 18252.

-Characters
+Again, it does not handle prenasalized consonants properly.

+Block

 History

 The following Unicode-related documents record the purpose and process of defining specific characters in the Adlam block: